 Firstly, I should say that ‘befall’ is entirely subjective, because actually, it can make the passive (for want of a better word) parent feel inadequate or even jealous; it’s not always about them failing to step up – though of course it may be.
 In which case – mum or dad – it’s time to get on board and shoulder your share of responsibility.

 I’m talking specifically about the fact that all too often when there’s a new baby, one parent ends up playing the part of main carer – even when both parents are around.

 Don’t get me wrong – I’m all for giving the breadwinner a little breathing space when they walk through the door (should they want it).
-Although also don’t get me wrong, as a work-at-home mum I’m equally grateful that because my husband frequents the gym after work three times a week – essentially his downtime – by the time he’s home he usually wants to jump in and take straight over with Pixie (once he’s eaten, obvs).
+Although also don’t get me wrong, as a work-at-home mum I’m equally grateful that because my husband frequents the gym after work most evenings – essentially his downtime – by the time he’s home he usually wants to jump in and take straight over.
 It’s a damn Godsend at times.

 But it wasn’t always like this for us, and I dare say such a harmonious arrangement isn’t organically the case for many.

-I’ve spoken about and explained my personal circumstances before, but now I want to explore the reasons this seems to be so common, how it comes to pass, and – crucially – how we can redress the balance, for the sake of the whole family’s wellbeing.
+So why does this situation seem to be so common, how does it come to pass, and – crucially – how can the balance be redressed for the sake of the whole family’s wellbeing?

 The unhealthy setup begins innocuously enough, but left unchallenged it can evolve into a source of great friction in the partnership.
 Not to mention being less than ideal for the child/ren involved.